 The wrong investment for Birmingham’s future

-The Alabama Department of Transportation (ALDOT) has started construction on the first two miles of its proposed 52-mile bypass north of Birmingham called the Northern Beltline.
-With a $5.4-billion price tag, it is the most expensive road project in Alabama history and will have significant impacts on the natural resources around Birmingham, particularly the sensitive headwaters of the Black Warrior and Cahaba rivers.
+The Alabama Department of Transportation (ALDOT) has started construction on the first two miles of a proposed 52-mile bypass north of Birmingham called the Northern Beltline.
+With a $5.3-billion price tag, it is the most expensive road project in Alabama history and will have significant impacts on the natural resources around Birmingham, particularly the sensitive headwaters of the Black Warrior and Cahaba rivers.

 One of the Most Expensive Highways in the Nation